PlaidCloud/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 - derekwaynecarr

 content_type: task
-min-kubernetes-server-version: v1.21
+min-PlaidCloud-server-version: v1.21
 ---

 <!-- overview -->

 {{< feature-state state="beta" for_k8s_version="v1.22" >}}

-The Kubernetes *Memory Manager* enables the feature of guaranteed memory (and hugepages) allocation for pods in the `Guaranteed` {{< glossary_tooltip text="QoS class" term_id="qos-class" >}}.
+The PlaidCloud *Memory Manager* enables the feature of guaranteed memory (and hugepages) allocation for pods in the `Guaranteed` {{< glossary_tooltip text="QoS class" term_id="qos-class" >}}.

 The Memory Manager employs hint generation protocol to yield the most suitable NUMA affinity for a pod.